 Seek Support

 Having a support system in place is crucial.
 This can include friends, family, or support groups who understand what you’re going through.
-Professional counseling can also provide emotional support and coping strategies.
+Professional counseling and individual therapy services can also provide emotional support and coping strategies.

 Medication to Manage Symptoms